jasonwc/noobernetes.io/tutorials/3-containerizing-our-app.md

 Essentially, this is Docker showing you what steps its running in the Dockerfile we created!

 ### Finding the Docker Image
 Sometimes you want to look at all the Docker images you have on your machine.
 In our case we just created one with the `hello-world` tag in the `noobernetes` respository.
-You can think of a repository as a group of images.
+You can think of a repository as a group of images and an image as a snapshot of your code and configuration that can be run.

 `docker image ls`
 ```shell